dotnet/docs/docs/csharp/tutorials/pattern-matching.md

 [!code-csharp[SimplifiedTuplePattern](../../../samples/csharp/tutorials/patterns/finished/toll-calculator/TollCalculator.cs#FinalTuplePattern)]

 This example highlights one of the advantages of pattern matching: the pattern branches are evaluated in order.
-If you rearrange them so that an earlier branch handles one of your later cases, the compiler warns you.
+If you rearrange them so that an earlier branch handles one of your later cases, the compiler warns you about the unreachable code.
 Those language rules made it easier to do the preceding simplifications with confidence that the code didn't change.

-Pattern matching provides a natural syntax to implement different solutions than you'd create if you used object-oriented techniques.
+Pattern matching makes some types of code more readable and offers an alternative to object-oriented techniques when you can't add code to your classes.
 The cloud is causing data and functionality to live apart.
 The *shape* of the data and the *operations* on it aren't necessarily described together.
 In this tutorial, you consumed existing data in entirely different ways from its original function.
 Pattern matching gave you the ability to write functionality that overrode those types, even though you couldn't extend them.

 ## Next steps